What’s in Your Voiceover Toolbox?

 Tool #3 – Service

-The third insanely underrated tool is Service.
+The third insanely underrated tool to have in your Voiceover Toolbox is Service.
 How are you being of service?
 Like any profession should be, Voiceover is a service business.
 We do what we do because it (hopefully) affects people in a positive way.
 I didn’t learn this until several years in, that doing (what I thought were just) stupid voices for cartoons, actually resonates with people.
 A LOT of people!
 Worldwide!
 And sometimes that helps them get through really tough stuff!

 Like anything you put love and attention-to-detail into, somebody is going to benefit when you do good work.